 4. Lunch at Lapa Rios

-5. Treat Yourself to Yoga or Massage at Encanta La Vida
+5. Treat Yourself To Yoga Or A Massage

 6. Horse Back Ride

-For some real jungle action rappel a 45 feet and a 100 feet waterfall and then get roped to an enormous strangler fig tree (Matapalo) and freefall back down attached to ropes.
-Contact Everyday Adventures with Andy to schedule your tour.
+For some real jungle action climb an enormous strangler fig tree (Matapalo) with our beloved guide Andy and free-fall back down attached to ropes.
+Contact Everyday Adventures to schedule your tour.

 8. Martina’s On Fridays

-Martina’s is the little restaurant will see before crossing the bigger river.
-An adorable locale with jungle flare, brightly colored walls and pirate vibes.
-On Friday night you can go there early to check out the farmer’s market, sample the incredible Osa Natural organic beauty products, eat Barbara’s home made ice cream, and then dance your head off starting 9pm into the night.
+Martina’s is the little restaurant you will see before crossing your first river coming from Puerto Jimenez into Matapalo.
+Martina’s is an adorable locale with jungle flare, brightly colored walls and pirate vibes.
+On Friday night you can go there early to check out the farmer’s market, sample the incredible Osa Natural organic beauty products, eat Barbara’s home made ice cream, try Cocoa Ethika chocolate and then dance your head off starting 9pm into the night.

 Driving to Carate is always fascinating because you venture into a less travelled, more hidden and completely different Osa Peninsula.
 The drive alone will take you through thick greenery, buffalo ranches and pastures.
 You’ll end up at Carate beach and from there can check out Luna Lodge, nestled on a hilltop with a killer view. (ps: the driveway is also killer).

 For the intrepid at heart and the real adventurers you will love this trip deep into one of the most bio-diverse and ecologically intense places on Earth.
-If crossing rivers Indiana Jones style, hiking Kilometers on beaches and spotting tapirs sounds fun to you then contact Corcovado Hiking Tours with Rodolfo, one of the best guides in the area for a customized tour.
+If crossing rivers Indiana Jones style, hiking Kilometers on beaches and spotting tapirs and pumas sounds fun to you then contact one of the best guides in the area for a customized tour.

 ***Bonus: Look Up!
 Look Down!

-Anywhere in the Matapalo area whether you see it or not, you are surrounded by wildlife.
-Walking is by far the best way to spot moneys, sloths, toucans, frogs, snakes, birds, armadillos and the likes. 🙂
+Anywhere in the Matapalo area you are surrounded by wildlife.
+Walking is by far the best way to spot moneys, sloths, toucans, frogs, snakes, birds, armadillos and many more.